animesh-devs/poca-service/testing-scripts/poca-service-postman-readme.md

    - Get All Doctors, Get Doctor by ID, Update Doctor

 6. **Patients**
-   - Get All Patients, Get Patient by ID, Update Patient
+   - Admin Create Patient, Get All Patients, Get Patient by ID, Update Patient

 7. **Mappings**
    - Map Hospital to Doctor, Map Hospital to Patient, Map Doctor to Patient